- National Statistic: Yes

 Adult social care

-A new quality adjustment in ASC was introduced to apply the concept of adjusted social care-related quality of life and data from the Adult Social Care Survey.
-To assess how well their needs are met, respondents are asked to rank how well their care needs are met in eight domains, such as food and nutrition, accommodation and safety.
+A new quality adjustment in ASC was introduces to apply the concept of adjusted social care-related quality of life and data from the Adult Social Care Survey.
+To assess how well their needs are met, respondents are asked to rank how well their care needs are met in eight domains, such as food & nutrition, accommodation and safety.
 Then, each level of response is weighted by importance to quality of life, using weights derived from another survey of community care users.

 The input measures used are based on or taken from a mixture of expenditure, deflator and administrative data sources.
 They consist of compensation of employees, intermediate consumption and consumption of fixed capital of each service by central government and local government.